Tomas-Kaiser/docker_tutorial/README.md

 ### Docker File

 The first thing to dokerize an application is adding a Dockerfile.
-A Dockerfile contains an instructions for building an image.
+A Dockerfile contains an instructions for building an image using below commands:

 - FROM
 - WORKDIR